- Outstanding Business Leader

 Dr Jim Hungerford, CEO of The Shepherd Centre, says of the accolade, “I am remarkably humbled by the win and it really is a testament to the hard work of not only our team, but also of the children with hearing loss and their families.”

-“We work from six locations across the state of NSW, The ACT and Tasmania and have the capacity to treat children regardless of location via our teleintervention and online support.
+“We work from six locations across the state of NSW, The ACT and Tasmania and have the capacity to treat children regardless of location via our Online Telehealth System and online support.
 For every child The Shepherd Centre sees there is another child in Australia that goes without services.
 This year alone we’ve launched two exciting initiatives that will help address this gap.”

 “The first being our VR experience, which places the user into a 360° school setting as child with moderate hearing loss.
 The experience provides insight into the isolating nature of hearing loss and why early intervention is crucial.
 The opportunities have been profound, with clinicians using it as an education tool, to raise awareness with potential donors and fellow organisations, and to advocate for our children with government.”